jbobbylopez/hi/ROADMAP.md

             - The check description
             - The check command output
             - The check command indicators and status messages
-            - Maybe some historical info if we go the DB route for tracking
+            - Maybe some historical info via status change log

+    - Check Status Change Log
+        - Log state changes cor status checks
+        - This may be a straight log file (JSONL)
+            - Log can be controlled by logrotate

 #### Testing ####
 - Improved testing scope, focused on indicators and statuses